martinherrerias/yamlmatlab/README.md

 Installation
 ------------

-Just add the codes and all subfolders to Matlab path by
+Just add the code and all subfolders to the MATLAB path:

 ```matlab
 addpath(genpath('path/to/codes'));